Effect of successful medical treatment

 This report relates to 1 case(s)

-Abadeh v British Telecommunications plc IRLR 23 EAT (2 other reports)
+Abadeh v British Telecommunications plc IRLR 23 EAT (1 other report)

 The EAT has ruled in Abadeh v British Telecommunications plc that the deduced effects provisions of the definition of disability, requiring the effects of medical treatment to be disregarded in determining whether an applicant is disabled, apply only where the treatment is continuing and do not apply where it has been successful.